7 May 2024

 Sustainability on site

-Our environmental experts on the project are also dedicated to finding new and sustainable opportunites when we remove the level crossing and build the new road bridges at Diggers Rest.
+Our environmental experts on the project are also dedicated to finding new and sustainable opportunities when we remove the level crossing and build the new road bridges at Diggers Rest.
 Some ways we do this is by using recycled materials for other purposes within the project where we can, such as recycling timber and mulch from removed trees and vegetation.

 We'll share more about our sustainability initiatives as the project progresses.